Adidas Pure Boost Chill Review Facts

 • Added toe-guard protects the front of the foot

 A combination of a casual shoe and a running shoe, the Adidas Pure Boost Chill has plenty to offer.
-The shoe's features enhance overall performance as compared to previous models in the Pure Boost line.
+The shoe's features enhance overall performance as compared to the previous models in the Pure Boost line.
 The Pure Boost Chill is a comfortable shoe that efficiently delivers responsive Boost technology as well as a highly breathable upper.
-This versatile sneaker is made with some of the most advanced running technology in the market, and yet looks great as a casual, every day shoe too.
+This versatile sneaker is made with some of the most advanced running technology in the market, and yet looks great as a casual, everyday shoe too.